zudenkovas/barcode-scanner/README.md

 **Type:** Feature

-**Subject:** Redesign of product items
+**Subject:** Product list redesign

-**Description:** The representation of the product list has been updated by our designers (link to inspectable design prototype below).
-Create a `ProductItem` component that implements the new product item.
+**Description:** The representation of the home screen's product list has been updated by our designers (link to inspectable design prototype below).
+Create a `ProductItem` component that implements the new design.

 - Show name (truncated to 1 line)
 - Show date